paperclip-ui/paperclip/README.md

 <!-- ### Invite everyone on your team build UIs 👨🏻‍🎨

 No more needing to ask developers to make HTML and CSS changes, Paperclip enables anyone to make changes themselves using the UI builder.
 Marketers, designers, copywriters, whoever.
-Invite everyone to build UIs, and ship things faster than ever! -->
+Invite everyone to build UIs, and ship things faster than ever!

+- spot edit visual bugs

+-->

 ### Use Paperclip in your existing app